ckaestne/seai/lectures/03_modelquality/modelquality.md

 ----
-## Evaluating a Component's Functional Correctness
+## SE World: Evaluating a Component's Functional Correctness

 *Given a specification, do outputs match inputs?*